 When playing, Leonard first listens to the other player, before deciding where he fits.
 If the other player is good at kutsinhira, Leonard prefers playing kushaura – in that way he gets to learn what the other musician is playing, by being guided by the way the kutsinhira mbira leads his own kushaura.
 After this, Leonard can play kutsinhira exactly the same way as that musician, in the future.

 “Some do not know how to pull a song onward and I have learnt to nurture someone’s play toward the best of what they can do.
 It is relative on different songs and I usually adopt the position that best advances the song.
 When playing there is a third part that I can get in with if there are two good mbira players.”

 Chiyanike enjoys singing mahon’era (low pitched singing, mostly vocables) because he says he does not have the voice for the high lines.
 It is only when he has had a few drinks, that he jumps into singing higher lead melodies.

 Nyamaropa, Bukatiende and Nyama musango are the three songs that Leonard loves to play the most.
-Chiyanike gives examples of songs that are closely related are Nyamaropa: Mahororo and Kariga mombe.
+Chiyanike also gives examples of songs he likes that are closely related to Nyamaropa: Mahororo and Kariga mombe.